awsdocs/amazon-redshift-developer-guide/doc_source/ST_Collect-function.md

 If two geometries in *aggregate\_expression* have different SRID values, then an error is returned\.

 If the returned geometry is larger than the maximum size of a `GEOMETRY`, then an error is returned\.

+If *geom1* and *geom2* are of different dimensions, then an error is returned\.

+If two geometries in *aggregate\_expression* are of different dimensions, then an error is returned\.

 ## Examples<a name="ST_Collect-function-examples"></a>